 Laughing at his reply, Daisy dittoed: See you Sunday, Bossman, and turned off her cell so she could watch the rest of her movie uninterrupted.
 But that turned out to be impossible.
-Thoughts of Matthew kept popping into her head again, until Daisy gave up on the movie and turned it off.
+Thoughts of Matthew kept popping into her head again until Daisy gave up on the movie and turned it off.
 Letting herself fall asleep remembering how special it was to be with him that summer, all those years ago.
-Thinking, how special it was now to see him again and to learn hang gliding from him.
+Thinking, how special it was now to see him again and to learn to hang-gliding from him.

 Oh, Daisy.
 You need to remember: it's not the same as it was that summer.
 Matthew's a married man.
 Unavailable to a starry-eyed "old flame" who still finds him attractive as heck! she told herself before drifting completely off.